-- (a) Fittings such as sleeves and sockets shall be used in accordance with the component manufacturer's recommendations. - (b) When employed, hooks shall meet the requirements of ASME B30.10. - (c) Welding of handles or any other accessories to end attachments, except covers to thimbles, shall be performed prior to the assembly of the sling. - (d) When employed, rigging hardware shall meet the requirements of ASME B30.26.
+- (a) Fittings such as sleeves and sockets shall be used in accordance with the component manufacturer's recommendations. - (b) When employed hooks shall meet the requirements of ASME B30.10. - (c) Welding of handles or any other accessories to end attachments, except covers to thimbles, shall be performed prior to the assembly of the sling.

+- (d) When employed, rigging hardware shall meet the requirements of ASME B30.26. - (e) Fitting surfaces in contact with the sling shall be finished to remove edges that could damage the sling.